icelandic-lt/mafia/README.md

 #### Caveats

-Please mind off that the last step needs Python 3.7 and therefore is not supported inside the NeMo containers.
+Note that the last steps need Python 3.7 and therefore is not supported inside the NeMo containers.
 You have to find an alternative way to install the ctc_decoder dependency, e.g. via an alternative route outlined at the beginning.

 ## Running MAFIA